 If the worker is HIV-positive at the time a claim for occupational exposure to HIV is made, the claim for PEP as a result of this exposure is not allowed since infection has already occurred due to other causes.

 Application date

-This policy applies to all accidents occurring on or after September 1, 1998.
+This policy applies to all decisions made on or after July 20, 2023, for accidents occurring on or after September 1, 1998.

-Document History
+Document Hhistory